Relief and Recovery from Chronic Pain

 My approach focuses on recovery rather than just managing your symptoms.
-It’s an educational, empowering approach which help you identify and change the route causes of your pain.
+It’s an educational, empowering approach which help you identify and change the route causes of your chronic pain symptoms.

 About the Author - Zoe Thompson

-Zoe is a qualified hypnotherapist, NLP practitioner and SIRPA Pain Recovery Specialist.
+Zoe is a qualified hypnotherapist, NLP practitioner and TMS/SIRPA Pain Recovery Specialist.
 Zoe is passionate about helping people find freedom from the anxieties, stress illnesses, chronic pain and other issues that prevent fulfillment in life and work.
-Zoe has 10 years experience in helping people make positive change so they feel happier and healthier in their life.
+Zoe has 10 years experience in helping people and teams make positive change so they feel happier and healthier in their life.
 You can read more about Zoe here.

-How I work with Chronic Pain - 4 simple steps
+My Alternative Chronic Pain Treatment - 4 simple steps

-Step 1 – The first step is a complimentary mindset review, this is an opportunity to meet either in person or online to learn more about your specific experiences.
+Step 1 – The first step is a complimentary mindset review, this is an opportunity to chat either online or over the phone to learn more about your specific experiences.
 It’s also a chance to answer any questions you have.

-Step 2 – If we decide my services are right for you we’ll begin with an in-depth assessment, helping you connect the dots and understand what is contributing to your anxiety.
+Step 2 – If we decide my services are right for you we’ll begin with an in-depth assessment, helping you connect the dots and understand what is contributing to your chronic pain/TMS symptoms.